-Physics and Astronomy are both going through revolutionary times mirrored by the research programs in the Department ranging from theory of High Energy Physics, Condensed Matter Physics, Nanoscale Physics, Solar Physics, to Cosmology.
-Large Scale Computation is an important field with several important facilities available to students and faculty.
-Emerging areas of research in our department include the rapidly developing fields of Quantum Information and Physical Biology.
-Physical Biology is where the quantitative skills of physicists address important problems coming from biological systems.
+Physics and Astronomy are both going through revolutionary times mirrored by the research programs in the department, which range from theory of High Energy Physics, Condensed Matter Physics, to Cosmology.
+Large Scale Computation is an important field with several state-of-the-art facilities available to students and faculty.
+Emerging areas of research in our department include the rapidly developing fields of Quantum Information Science and Physical Biology.
+Biological Physics is where the quantitative skills of physicists address important problems coming from biological systems.

 If we can improve our predictions concerning changes in the number of sunspots and the activity of the solar cycle, then we may be able to improve our knowledge of space weather and determine what is likely to cause major problems on Earth and what isn’t.

 The Department of Physics & Astronomy offers majors and minors in five different subject areas.
 It also offers several different levels of introductory courses for students with majors in other departments.

 Gabilan Assistant Professor of Physics and Astronomy, Yunqiu Kelly Luo, has a frank and open conversation with the AAU of her experiences as an immigrant researcher in the US.

 Congrats Kelly, for making a difference in science and at USC!